 21.09 Figure 32 through Figure 34 show the Alarm History screens for doubler applications.
 The alarms are defined in Section A Paragraph 4.01.
 The LOS and PWR system alarms are common to all spans.
 Only the LOSW, ES and Margin are span-specific alarms.
-The PWR-OPEN and PWR-SHRT alarms indicate alarm conditions on the HLU-319.
+The PWR-OPEN and PWR-SHRT alarms indicate alarm conditions on the HLU-431.
 Neither PWR alarm is available on the other spans.
 In Figure 32 through Figure 34, the "First" and "Last" columns contain the time and date stamp of the first and last occurrence of each alarm.
 The "Current" column shows the status of each alarm.
 The "Count" column lists the number of times each alarm occurred.
-All the data can be cleared by pressing C (Clear).
+All the data can be cleared by pressing C

+(Clear).
 The maximum non-overflowing count is 999.
-The Span 1 screen concerns alarms which occurred on the two HDSL loops between the HLU-319, List 2D and the first doubler (HDU1).
+The Span 1 screen concerns alarms which occurred on the two HDSL loops between the HLU-431, List 1D and the first doubler (HDU1).
 The Span 2 screen refers either to the loops between the first doubler (HDU1) and the HRU-412, for one-doubler circuits, or, to the loops between the first and second doublers (HDU1 and HDU2), for two-doubler circuits.
 The Span 3 screen refers to the loops between the second doubler and the HRU-412, for two-doubler circuits.
+Table 19 shows a glossary of HiGain Terms.
+Table 20 shows the HLU-431, List 1D Four-Character Front Panel messages.